History of NBA Live in Timeline

 1990: Lakers vs. Celtics adapted for Sega Mega Drive

-In early 1990, Lakers vs. Celtics was adapted for consoles, specifically the Sega Mega Drive.
+In 1990, the game Lakers vs. Celtics, originally released for MS-DOS in 1989, was adapted for consoles, specifically the Sega Mega Drive.

-In 1992, Bulls vs. Blazers and Team USA Basketball were released, with the latter being an Olympic basketball spinoff using the same game engine.
+In 1992, Bulls vs. Lakers was released, followed by Bulls vs. Blazers in the same year.
+Also, Team USA Basketball was released as an Olympic basketball spinoff game using the same engine.

-In 1994, the NBA Live series of basketball video games debuted, published by EA Sports as the successor to the NBA Playoffs and NBA Showdown series.
+In 1994, the NBA Live series of basketball video games debuted, published by EA Sports, succeeding the NBA Playoffs and NBA Showdown series.

-In 1995, the Create-A-Player feature was not available in the NBA Live versions of the game.
+In 1995, the Create-A-Player feature was not available in the initial versions of the game.

 1999: Inception of NBA 2K series

-In 2000, the naming pattern of the NBA Live series began using all 4 digits of the year.
+Starting in 2000, the NBA Live series began using all four digits of the year in its title, a pattern that continued until 2005.

 2000: Introduction of NBA Live Legend All-Stars Teams

-Starting in NBA Live 2000, the series featured NBA Live Legend All-Stars Teams, that included some biggest names from five decades (50s to 90s).
+Starting in NBA Live 2000, the series featured NBA Live Legend All-Stars Teams from the 50s to the 90s, which needed to be unlocked to use players as regular players.

-2001: Sixth generation production started with NBA Live 2001
+2001: Start of sixth generation production with NBA Live 2001

-In 2001, Sixth generation production for the NBA Live series started with NBA Live 2001, continuing all the way through NBA Live 2009 on the PlayStation 2.
+In 2001, sixth generation production of the NBA Live series started with NBA Live 2001 and continued through NBA Live 2009 on the PlayStation 2.

-In 2004, Michael Jordan was removed from the '90s team due to licensing issues.
+By 2004, Michael Jordan was on the '90s team through before being removed due to licensing in later versions of NBA Live.

 2005: Addition of Freestyle Air and NBA All-Star Weekend

-In 2005, NBA Live 2005 brought the addition of the Freestyle Air, NBA All-Star Weekend, which includes the Rookie Challenge, Three Point Shootout, Slam Dunk Contest, and the NBA All-Star Game, and Freestyle Challenge.
+In 2005, NBA Live 2005 introduced the Freestyle Air, NBA All-Star Weekend, which includes the Rookie Challenge, Three Point Shootout, Slam Dunk Contest, and the NBA All-Star Game, and Freestyle Challenge.

-In 2009, Sixth generation production for the NBA Live series ended with NBA Live 2009 on the PlayStation 2.
+In 2009, sixth generation production of the NBA Live series ended with NBA Live 2009 on the PlayStation 2.

-On September 27, 2012, it was announced that EA would cancel the release of NBA Live 13.
+On September 27, 2012, EA announced that they would cancel the release of NBA Live 13.

 In November 2013, the NBA Live series returned after a three-year hiatus with the release of NBA Live 14.